adamnoor/stack_builder/README.md

 ## Introduction

 Stack Builder is a python application that reads a CSV file of unique players and creates a database of all of the unique combinations of nine players that are possible from that CSV file according to a set of validation rules.
-Once the database is complete, the user will be able to filter a subset of these combinations and write this subset to a CSV file.
+Once the database is complete, the user is able to filter a subset of these combinations as well as write this subset to a CSV file.